AudreyKj/Face-Recognition-app/README.md

 Once you have cloned or downloaded the repository code:

 ```
-cd faceDetection-app
+cd Face-detection-app
 npm install
 ```

-Set up a PostgreSQL database (download PostgreSQL if necessary) and add the database credentials in an .env file.
+Set up a PostgreSQL database (download [PostgreSQL](https://www.postgresql.org/download/) if necessary) and add the database credentials in an .env file (make sure this file is ignored by git).

-Next, create a free Cloudinary account and add the credentials in the .env file.
-The cloud storage account is needed to store the uploaded images; there are many providers (such as AWS ect.) and I am using Cloudinary in this project.
+Next, create a free [Cloudinary](https://cloudinary.com/) account and add the credentials in the .env file.
+The cloud storage account is needed to store the uploaded images; there are many providers (such as AWS ect.); I am using Cloudinary in this project.

 Run your app's local server: